-Join Whitney Johnson for an in-depth discussion in this video Becoming a thought leader, part of Entrepreneurship Fundamentals.
+Join Whitney Johnson for an in-depth discussion in this video Becoming a thought leader, part of Entrepreneurship Foundations.

 One of the most important things you can do to grow your business is to become a thought leader.
 A thought leader is a person who is on the cutting edge of a field.
 A thought leadership isn't just about expertise.
 It's also the ability to leverage the brand equity that comes from being a thought leader.
 When an idea multiplies and distributes throughout the internet with your name attached, leadership becomes thought leadership.
 You may be thinking I've got enough to do as an entrepreneur.